 We may collect data, including personal information, about you as you use our websites and Solutions and interact with us.
-We also acquire personal information from trusted third-party sources and engage third parties to collect personal information to assist us.
+We also acquire personal information from trusted third-party sources and engage third parties to collect personal information on our behalf.

 We may share personal information in the following ways:

 We will retain your personal information as needed to fulfill the purposes for which it was collected.
-We will retain and use your personal information as necessary to comply with our business requirements, legal obligations, resolve disputes, protect our assets, and enforce our agreements.
+We will retain and use your personal information as necessary to comply with our business requirements, legal obligations, resolve disputes, protect our assets, and enforce our rights and agreements.

 Cisco encourages parents and guardians to take an active role in their children's online activities.
 Cisco does not knowingly collect personal information from children without appropriate parental or guardian consent.
-If you believe that we may have collected personal information from someone under the applicable age of consent in your country without proper consent, please let us know using the methods described in the Contact Us section and we will take appropriate measures to investigate and address the issue promptly.
+If you believe that we may have collected personal information from someone under the applicable age of consent in your country without proper consent, please let us know using the methods described in the How to Contact Us section and we will take appropriate measures to investigate and address the issue promptly.

 As Cisco is a global organization, we may transfer your personal information to Cisco in the United States of America, to any Cisco subsidiary worldwide, or to third parties and business partners as described above that are located in various countries around the world.
-By using our websites and Solutions or providing any personal information to us, where applicable law permits, you consent to the transfer, processing, and storage of such information outside of your country of residence where data protection standards may be different.
+By using our websites and Solutions or providing any personal information to us, where applicable law permits, you acknowledge and accept the transfer, processing, and storage of such information outside of your country of residence where data protection standards may be different.

 Cisco safeguards and enables the global transfer of personal information in a number of ways: